 I’m a gay man.
 I’ve marched on Washington.
 I’ve been a part of LGBTQ advocacy groups and attempted, in my own small way, to help push us forward toward better understanding and acceptance.
-The LGBTQ community and being LGBTQ actually informs a lot of my work in one way or another.
+The Queer community and being Gay actually informs a lot of my work in one way or another.

 I enjoy the process and the pieces.
 For me, the process is the interesting part.
 How does this work?
 What happens if I put this piece here?
 What if I code it like this?
 How do these colors mix together?
 I love watching videos or tutorials about how someone does something.
 How’d they make that cake?
 How’d they get that design effect?
 How’d they make that web site do that?